Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Introduction

-A different kind of quantum topology construction in dimension 4 has recently been defined by Beliakova and De Renzi in \cite{BD21,BD22}.
-They consider $4$-manifolds which admit a handle decomposition without $3$ and $4$-handles, and considered up to a suitable $2$-equivalence relations.
-In some sense, the TQFT of this paper might be seen as an extension of their work to include higher index handle (but using different methods and reversing the labeling of the index of handle decomposition).
+Less research has been done in dimension $4$.
+A notable exception is due to Crane and Yetter~\cite{CY} who defined (3+1)-TQFTs associated to any semi-simple modular category.
+These TQFTs turn out to be very simple, and the underlying invariants of closed 4-manifolds only depend on the Euler characteristic and the signature.
+This construction was generalized to certain non-modular semi-simple categories by Crane, Kauffman and Yetter~\cite{CYK}.
+In~\cite{BB18}, B\"arentz and Barrett generalize the CKY construction to pairs of finite semi-simple categories $\cat \to \catd$ (the CKY construction corresponds to the inclusion of $\cat$ in its Drinfeld center).
+The underlying 4-manifold invariants of these TQFTs, at least in a broad list of cases, are conjecturally related to the Euler characteristic, the signature and the fundamental group, see~\cite[Conjecture~8.1]{BB18}.
+A different kind of quantum topology construction in dimension 4 has recently been defined by Beliakova and De Renzi in \cite{BD22, BD21}.
+They consider $4$-manifolds with corners which admit a handle decomposition without $3$- and $4$-handles, and considered up to a suitable $2$-equivalence relation.\footnote{In some sense, the TQFT of this paper might be seen as an extension of their work to include higher index handle (but using different methods and reversing the labeling of the index of handle decomposition).}

-Let us now explain obstructions for the constructions discussed above to detect exotic pairs of 4-manifolds.

-First, extending a previous result of Wall, in \cite{Go} Gompf showed that two compact orientable $4$-manifolds (possibly with boundary) which are homeomorphic, become diffeomorphic after some finite sequence of connected sums with $S^2\times S^2$.
-Therefore, a $(3+1)$-TQFT which is multiplicative under connected sum, has a hope to distinguish exotic pairs only if the numerical invariant it associates to $S^2\times S^2$ is not invertible.
-A similar restriction is that if one stabilizes a closed simply connected $4$-manifold by a sequence of connected sums with $\CP^2$ or $\overline{\CP^2}$ then it can make it diffeomorphic to a connected sum of the form $\#_m\CP^2\#_n\overline{\CP^2}$ for some $m,n\in \N$.
-Therefore, again, in order for a $(3+1)$-TQFT to have interesting invariants on closed simply-connected $4$-manifolds, it needs to have non-invertible values on $\CP^2$ and $\overline{\CP^2}$.

-Furthermore, given a $(3+1)$-TQFT $Z$ then both $Z(S^3)$ and $Z(S^2\times S^1)$ can be endowed with the structure of commutative Frobenius algebras (this is done in a similar to the standard approach in dimension $(1+1)$).
-In \cite{Reutter}, Reutter showed that a $4$-dimensional TQFT which is ``semisimple'' (i.e.\ for which $Z(S^3)$ and $Z(S^2\times S^1)$ are semi-simple algebras) cannot detect exotic pairs.
-Finally, we mention that Schommer-Pries in \cite[Theorem 7.6]{SP} shows that if $Z$ is invertible (i.e.\ $Z(M)$ is $1$-dimensional for each $3$-manifold $M$ and $Z(W)$ is an invertible linear map for each 4-dimensional cobordism $W$) then its $4$-dimensional invariant only depends on the Euler characteristic and the first Pontryagin number (for instance CY theories are all invertible).